-AND WHEREAS, the Council of the City of Maple Ridge wishes to repeal Maple Ridge Cemetery Bylaw No. 7260-2016 and amendments thereto in their entirety;
+AND WHEREAS, the Council of the City of Maple Ridge wishes to repeal Maple Ridge Cemetery Bylaw No. 7260-2016 in its entirety;

-NOW THEREFORE, THE Council of the City of Maple Ridge in open meeting assembled, ENACTS AS FOLLOWS:
+NOW THEREFORE, The Council of the City of Maple Ridge in open meeting assembled, ENACTS AS FOLLOWS:

 - 1. This Bylaw may be cited for all purposes as "Maple Ridge Cemetery Bylaw No. 7612-2020". - 2.
-Maple Ridge Cemetery Bylaw No. 7260-2016 and amendments thereto are hereby repealed in their entirety.
+Maple Ridge Cemetery Bylaw No. 7260-2016 is hereby repealed in its entirety.

-Words or phrases defined in the British Columbia Cremation, Interment and Funeral Services Act and its regulations or the Business Practices and Consumer Protection Act and its regulations or the Wills Estates and Succession Act and its regulations, will have the same meaning when used in this bylaw unless otherwise defined in this Bylaw.
+Words or phrases defined in the British Columbia Cremation, Interment and Funeral Services Act and its regulations or the Business Practices and Consumer Protection Act and its regulations or the Wills Estates and Succession Act and its regulations, will have the same meaning when used in this bylaw unless otherwise defined in this bylaw.